squattingmonk/nasher/README.md

 on a particular command, run `nasher command --help`, where `command` is the command you wish to learn about.

-### Initializing a new project
+### Initializing a new package
-    # Create a nasher project in the current directory
+    # Create a nasher package in the current directory
     $ nasher init

-    # Create a nasher project in directory foo
+    # Create a nasher package in directory foo
     $ nasher init foo

-This will create a `nasher.cfg` file in the project directory.
+This will create a `nasher.cfg` file in the package directory.
 You can alter the contents of this file to customize the paths to sources, add author information, etc.

+The package directory will also be initialized as a git repository if it was not already one.
+To avoid this behavior, pass `--vcs:none`.

 ### Listing build targets
+    # List target names, descriptions, packed file, and source files
+    $ nasher list

     # List target names only
-    $ nasher list

-    # List target names, descriptions, packed file, and source files
-    $ nasher list --verbose
+    $ nasher list --quiet

-This will list the targets available in the current project.
+This will list the targets available in the current package.
 The first target listed is treated as the default.

+### Building targets
+When building a target, source files are cached into `.nasher/cache/x`, where `x` is the name of the target.
+During later builds of this target, only the source files that have changed will be rebuilt.

+The `convert`, `compile`, `pack`, and `install` commands are run in sequence.
+If you want to install a target, you can just use the `install` command without having to first use `convert`, `compile`, and `pack`.

+All of these commands can delete the cache and trigger a clean build if passed with `--clean`.

+#### Converting JSON to GFF
+    # Convert all sources for the default target
+    $ nasher convert

+    # Convert all sources for the target "demo"
+    $ nasher convert demo

-### Compiling
+#### Compiling
     # Compile all scripts for the default target
     $ nasher compile

     # Compile all scripts for the target "demo"
     $ nasher compile demo

-The compiled scripts are placed into `.nasher/build/x`, where `x` is the name of the target.

-### Packing
+#### Packing
     # Packing the default target
     $ nasher pack